-For our customers a van is not just a mode of transport; it’s an office, storeroom, workshop and very often the means by which they make a living.
+For our customers, a van is not just a mode of transport; it’s an office, storeroom, workshop, and very often the means by which they make a living.
 So it needs to be right.
-We strive to provide the best service in the industry, always finding our customers the most effective way to get on the road whether that be to to lease, hire or buy.
+We strive to provide the best service in the industry, always finding our customers the most effective way to get on the road, whether that be to lease, hire, or buy.

 Can I lease a pick-up for personal use?

 Yes, that’s absolutely fine.
 We know that pickups offer a much broader range of configurations than they once did and today we see a vehicle that is as much at home being a family SUV as it is at taking on heavy duty commercial jobs.
 So, whether it’s for business or pleasure – there’s lots on offer from this multi-purpose vehicle.

 What does gross vehicle weight mean?

 All vans are assigned a gross vehicle weight (GVW) limit when they are certified for use.
 It is a legal requirement for all LCVs to display their gross vehicle weight on the manufacturer’s plate.
 The plates do however vary in position.
 The most common one is found inside the front door panel.
 Let’s take for example the Renault Master MH35 FWD dci 150ps.
 This van has a gross vehicle weight of 3,500 kg.
 This means that the maximum weight of the Renault Master including the van, the driver, any passengers, fuel and the load itself must not exceed 3,500 kg.

 What should I consider when selecting the size of van?